 While I prefer a dry milk with whole fat normally, I find in cold preparations that non-fat or 1% works best.
 It just dissolves so much easier.

-If you are car camping, and weight isn’t an issue?
-Take shelf stable milk instead.
-You can get it in 1 cup and 4 cup boxes.
+If you are car camping, is weight isn’t an issue?
+Take shelf-stable milk instead.
+You can get it in 1-cup and 4-cup boxes.
 Find it often near the cereal aisle or in the juice aisle.
 Depends on the store.